 Learning how to establish a relationship with another is essential knowledge for any career or activity.

 Most new students receive their roommates' names and contact information in June.
 Roommates should contact one another via phone or email and begin discussing how they intend to share the space in the room as well as what they hope their relationship will be.

+Check-in times have been established for new student move-in day to help ease traffic congestion and encourage the smoother experience by staggering move-in by floor.
 New students will move in on Saturday, August 29 on a staggered schedule: